seabbs/presentations/2022/README.md

 # Presentations from 2022

+### Evaluating an epidemiologically motivated surrogate model of a multi-model ensemble - EU COVID-19 Forecast Hub November meeting

+[Slides](https://samabbott.co.uk/presentations/2022/surrogate-ensemble-forecast-hub.pdf) from a talk to the EU COVID-19 Forecast Hub on our recent preprint [Evaluating an epidemiologically motivated surrogate model of a multi-model ensemble](https://www.medrxiv.org/content/10.1101/2022.10.12.22280917v1).

 ### Training experts to be forecasters

 [Slides](https://samabbott.co.uk/presentations/2022/experts-as-forecasters.pdf) from my talk on training experts to be forecasts as part of the EA lightning talks sesssion.
 See the full article [here](https://forum.effectivealtruism.org/posts/WFbf2d4LHjgvWJCus/cause-exploration-prizes-training-experts-to-be-forecasters).